tigersmuseum/history/docs/places.md

 Blank nodes?

 A place is defined by its associations and context.
-We can use SKOS to organize places by context, e.g. billets.
+We can use SKOS to organise places by context, e.g. billets.

 We don't need to get to a perfect model of the world in one go.
 We can gradually piece things together.
 Uncertain and loose associations may be useful in building a model, even if they aren't correct.
 Models should be validated and tested as they are built.
 Discovering a mistake often means discovering something new and useful about the model.